The Powerful Meaning of Akan Names: Identity, Legacy & Spirituality

 This was different from Akan traditions, where names were personal and not tied to a single family name.

-Over time, many Akans adopted English-style surnames for official purposes, such as school, government records, and travel documents.
+Over time, many Akans adopted English-style surnames for official purposes, such as school records, government documents, and travel documents.

 However, they still keep their traditional Akan names for personal and cultural identity within their families and communities.